-Notes receivable from participants represent participant loans that are recorded at their unpaid principal balance plus any accrued but unpaid interest.
+Notes receivable from participants represent Participant loans that are recorded at their unpaid principal balance plus any accrued but unpaid interest.
 Interest income on notes receivable from participants is recorded when it is earned.
 Related fees are recorded as administrative expenses and are expensed when they are incurred.
-No allowance for credit losses has been recorded as of December 31, 2010 or 2009.
-If a participant ceases to make loan repayments and the plan administrator deems the participant loan to be a distribution, the participant loan balance is reduced and a benefit payment is recorded.
+No allowance for credit losses has been recorded as of December 31, 2011 or 2010.
+If a Participant ceases to make loan repayments and the Plan administrator deems the Participant loan to be a distribution, the Participant loan balance is reduced to zero and a benefit payment is recorded.